redlibrarian/redlibrarian.github.io/_posts/2020-08-26-proceduralism-and-mandates.markdown

 position with respect to it.
 My own provincial government, for example, has refused to mandate mask usage, leaving it to individual cities to pass unenforcable bylaws on their own.
-The sacred cow of individual choice remains inviolate.
+The sacred cow of individual choice remains inviolate (And of course, individual choice is a key component of the consumerism that must be deployed to "restart the economy").
 Perversly, the implementation of public health policy to save lives is seen as an unwarranted infringement on individual autonomy - the weirdly logical conclusion of centrist "bothsidesism".
 Unfortunately, this has led to other